 The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the Health Care Provider.
 This actor has all the security risks that any medical data stored in a professional environment faces.
 But given its professional environment, it is also subject to HIPPA requirements.

-3.ZA PCC-Y PCD Communicate PCD Data-SOAP Transaction
+3.14 PCC-14 PCD Communicate PCD Data-SOAP Transaction

-3.ZA.1 Scope
+3.14.1 Scope

 This transaction is used to transfer collected patient measurement data to a Device Observation Consumer in the form of a PCD-01 message using secured Web Services CommunicatePCDData SOAP action authenticated by SAML.

-3.ZA.2 Actor Roles
+3.14.2 Actor Roles

-Figure 3.ZA.2-1: Use Case Diagram
+Figure 3.14.2-1: Use Case Diagram

-Table 3.ZA.2-1: Actor Roles
+Table 3.14.2-1: Actor Roles